The Getaway: Three Days in Reykjavik, Iceland

 You can find trips on Viator or your hotel’s front desk, and these trips start at around $65 per person with several pick-up points in the city.
 (There’s also a tourist information storefront located at Laugavegur street although I’m not certain that it’s official.)
 Since it’s quite difficult to drive your own vehicle outside of Reykjavik, a group tour—kitsch as it may be—is the best option.

-Once you’re back to the city, you have time for one last soak at Iceland’s many thermal baths.
-Hit up Sky Lagoon (Kársnes Harbour, Kópavogur, from 6990 ISK, skylagoon.com) about 20 minutes by bus from downtown.
-Unlike the Blue Lagoon, the water here is not sulfuric, meaning you don’t have to slather on a thick layer of conditioner on your hair.
+Once you’re back to the city, you have time for one last soak.
+Hit up Sky Lagoon (Kársnes Harbour, Kópavogur; skylagoon.com) about 20 minutes by bus from downtown.
+Unlike the Blue Lagoon, the water here is not sulfuric, meaning you don’t need to take the same precautions with your jewelry and your hair.
 What you do get is a breathtaking view of the Atlantic Ocean, especially if you’re at the largest glass sauna in the world.
 Not a bad way to sweat off the trip’s excesses.

-Finally, tuck into a hot bowl of Vietnamese pho at Pho Vietnam (Laugavegur 101, dishes from $13, pho.is) or set your mouth ablaze with a döner kebap from Gríska húsið (Laugavegur 107 105).
-Either way, end your trip to the Bay of Smoke longing for more.
+Finally, tuck into an order of wings and a pint at BrewDog (Frakkastígur 8a, 101; brewdog.is) or set your mouth ablaze with a döner kebap from Arabian Taste (Laugavegur 87, 101).
+Either way, end your getaway to the Bay of Smoke longing for more.

 Pages: 1 2 3